sebastien-plutniak/archeofrag/README.md

 # Visualisation and subgraph extraction

-Several `Archeofrag` functions ensure that the first examination of the data is easy.
+Several `Archeofrag` functions aims at making easy first examination of the data.
 The `frag.relations.by.layers` function returns a matrix with the number of relationships within and between spatial units (e.g., stratigraphic layer).

 ``` r